Self-Education-for-Business-analyst/RISE-Youth-Path-Connect-Lite/Project Three .md

 ================================

-- DB Browser for SQLite can be downloaded from the [SQLite Browser website](https://sqlitebrowser.org/dl/) Choose the correct version
+- DB Browser for SQLite can be downloaded from the [SQLite Browser website](https://sqlitebrowser.org/dl/) Choose the correct version or [Sqlite online](https://sqliteonline.com/)